29 Nov Diploma Programs In Nursing

 - Health Educator

 How much can you earn with a Diploma in Nursing?

-Previously regarded as the primary method of becoming a nurse, a diploma in nursing is less favored today, but still profitable.
-If you own a diploma and have less than 1 year of experience you can receive an average salary of $38,400.
-Diploma holders can get up to $50,000 annually with 1 to 4 years under their belt and over $60,000 with over 10 years of work experience.
+Previously regarded as the primary method of becoming a nurse, a diploma in nursing is less favored today, but it is still profitable.
+If you earned a diploma and have less than 1 year of experience, you will receive an average salary of $38,400.
+Diploma holders can get up to $50,000 annually with 1 to 4 years under their belts and over $60,000 with over 10 years of work experience.
 The maximum salary you can receive is $69,403 if you have been practicing for over 20 years.
-Although you should consider that diplomas might not be as lucrative in the future.
+You should consider that diplomas might not be as lucrative in the future.